UTSCC09/project-thereactors-1/readme.md

 - The current video playing is synchronized with the progress of the host
     - The host can pause,play,skip ahead, and other users will be brought to that timestamp at the same time
     - Other users will not be able to modify the current progress.
-- All users can interact through the chat box by sending messages, or react through emojis which will be displayed on top of the video.
+- All users can interact through the chat box by sending messages, or react by sending emojis on the video itself
 - All users can join a voice call
+    - There is an option to mute their microphone or leave call and then rejoin.
-- Users can leave or rejoin the party or call whenever they feel
+- Users can leave or rejoin the room or call whenever they feel
+- The room will be deleted once all users leave

 ## Development

 **Task:** Leaving deployment aside, explain how the app is built.
 Please describe the overall code design and be specific about the programming languages, framework, libraries and third-party api that you have used.

+The app is made up of three components

+The frontend
+- The frontend is built with React
+    -

+The backend
+- mongoose which is an interface using the mongodb drivers
+    - schemas are built on mongodb objects
+    - querying users, room information, messages are done through mongodb.
+- graphql
+- RESTAPI

+- express server
+    - socket io is also listening on top of this express server

+    - peerjs server which is listening to /peerjs path
+        - peerjs is a peer to peer webrtc api to coordinate the sending of audio streams to peers
+        - This server allows users to

+The database
+- This is a mongodb instance running from a docker container

 ## Deployment